Teens Sleeping Too Much, Or Not Enough? Parents Can Help

 More than half the parents say it's because their teens won't get off their electronic devices, and 43 percent blame irregular schedules with homework and activities.

-A significant percentage of parents say their kids worry about school (31 percent) and another 23 percent say their teens stay up worrying about their social lives.
+A significant percentage of parents say their kids worry about school (31 percent), and 23 percent say their teens stay up worrying about their social lives.

-It's likely the numbers of teens who have trouble sleeping is even higher than the poll of parents suggests, Clark says, because kids can hide their nighttime electronic use and parents may not frequently check in on older children.
+It's likely that the numbers of teens who have trouble sleeping is even higher than the poll of parents suggests, Clark says, because kids can hide their nighttime electronics use and parents may not frequently check in on older children.

 How can parents help?
 Start with knowing what kids need.

-Note: An earlier version of this story incorrectly said the California legislation on school start times was awaiting the governor's signature.
-Gov. Jerry Brown vetoed the bill on Thursday.